nbellock/liri-node-app/README.md

 song and movie.

 I also couldn't figure out how to put the spotify keys in the .env file so i hard coded it.
 I did figure it out for twitter keys though.

+UPDATE:7/11/18 I figured out how to get it all working.
+Please disregard my notes above.